home-assistant/developers.home-assistant/docs/core/entity/button.md

 ---

 A button entity is an entity that can fire an event / trigger an action towards a device or service but remains stateless from the Home Assistant perspective.
 It can be compared to a real live momentary switch, push-button, or some other form of a stateless switch.
+It is, however, not suitable for implementing actual physical buttons; the sole purpose of a button entity is to provide a virtual button inside Home Assistant.

 A switch button entity is derived from the  [`homeassistant.components.button.ButtonEntity`](https://github.com/home-assistant/core/blob/dev/homeassistant/components/button/__init__.py), and can be helpful for controlling device features like (but not limited to):